scala/scala3/docs/docs/reference/features-classification.md

  - [@infix and @alpha](https://github.com/lampepfl/dotty/pull/5975)
  make method application syntax uniform across code bases and require alphanumeric aliases for all symbolic names (proposed, not implemented).

 Unrestricted implicit conversions continue to be available in Scala 3.0, but will be deprecated and removed later.
-Unrestricted versions of the other features in the list above are available only under `-language:Scala2`.
+Unrestricted versions of the other constructs in the list above are available only under `-language:Scala2`.

 **Status: now or never**